 COPD affects more than 16 million Americans.
 The chances of getting diagnosed with this condition significantly increase with long-term tobacco use or exposure to irritating gases or particulate matter.

 There is no cure for this chronic lung disease.
-However, there are several ways to treat the symptoms that will provide a good quality of life for seniors.
+However, there are several ways to treat the symptoms that provide a good quality of life for seniors.

 Can A Person Get Final Expense Insurance With COPD?